-- guidance relating to the incidence or transmission of coronavirus (COVID-19) from Public Health England or the Department of Health and Social Care12; or - any legislation (or instruments such as statutory directions) relating to the incidence or transmission of coronavirus (COVID-19).
+The school follows current guidance relating to the incidence or transmission of coronavirus (COVID-19) from Public Health England and the Department of Health.
+Updated guidance will be shared with parents as required, in terms of periods of self-isolation.